 That is not to say however, that I grew up in a white-privileged school system.
 To the contrary.
 My foundational years growing up in Albuquerque exposed me to some of the most diversity I have yet experienced.
 Not just ethnic diversity, but socioeconomic diversity as well.
 Diversity, language and culture have categorically shaped my perspectives and interests, and made me who I am today.

 My school years taught me the importance of respecting others who might be different from me.
 We lived in the suburbs and our parents were huge proponents of public schools.
-Due to our districting, my brother and I attended public schools in the inner-city.
-The hit television series "Breaking Bad" that takes place in Albuquerque, while it doesn’t represent my experience nor most resident’s experience, is quite reflective of some of the drug and gang issues that surrounded us as students and inhabitants of this beautiful city.
+Given our district, my brother and I attended highly diverse inner-city public schools.
+The hit television series "Breaking Bad" takes place in Albuquerque and while it doesn’t represent my experience nor most resident’s experience, it is reflective of some of the drug and gang issues that surrounded us as students and inhabitants of this beautiful city.
 My middle school, Van Buren Middle School, was in one of the roughest neighborhoods in the city.
 In fact, the Albuquerque Police called the area the “war zone” at the time.
 During my sixth-grade year one of my classmates was pregnant and during our recess one day in seventh grade there was a murder investigation across the street, with a body in the front yard.
 The designated parking lot I used in high school was off-campus and was shared with the attached methadone clinic.
 Each morning I would walk past addicts trying hard to beat their addictions.
 There was a drive-by shooting just off-campus one day during our lunch hour.
 There was no white privilege there.
 There were no kids driving BMW’s to school.
 At Highland High School, I was among the minority.
 In fact, US News & World Report shows the following statistics for my high school, which likely haven’t changed much since I was there: